datacamp/tutorial/README.md

 ## Support for Python

-It will soon be available to use the functionality in `tutorial` to create HTML files that feature an interactive Python environment.
+You'll soon be able to use `tutorial` to create HTML files that feature an interactive Python environment.

 ## Other Documentation